Skip to main content

 If you’re new here, you may not know that I’ve been called the king of potato recipes.
 What can I say, I grew up with potatoes ever since I was a little boy, and I’ve always loved them!
 Potatoes are definitely one of my favourite foods, and I love to try potatoes out in new ways all the time!
 From my favourite Indian Aloo and Matar Sabji to Diner-Style Hash Browns to Curly Fries, I’ll eat potatoes in all shapes and forms!

 I’ve made baked potatoes a couple of times before, but it wasn’t a frequent dinner.
 However, when I wanted to explore a classic British recipe, I knew I had to go for a loaded jacket potato - specifically with cheese and baked beans!
 The reason I wanted to make this combination for jacket potatoes is because I was watching lots of YouTube shorts of a guy running a food truck in England, and I had to just take on this challenge!
 Now, I’ve never had cheese and baked beans together for any occasion, so I admit I was hesitant with the combination, but let me tell you it’s well worth it, and I truly believe you’ll love it to make the best baked potatoes you’ve ever had!
-This recipe for jacket potatoes will show you how to make the perfectly crisp baked potatoes on the outside with a fluffy and flavourful inside - no sogginess will be present here!
+This recipe for jacket potatoes will show you how to make the perfectly crisp baked potatoes on the outside with a fluffy and flavorful inside - no sogginess will be present here!

 I also absolutely am hooked on making jacket potatoes now, and I certainly want to make them more often!
 I was blown away by how easy and fast they are to make, and there aren’t many dishes involved either, which is always a massive bonus!